Penn State researchers attend empathy conference in the UK

 A new short film explores the unique challenge of connecting people with the deep sea to develop empathy for creatures rarely seen.
 Daryl Cameron, a Penn State researcher who studies empathy and moral decision-making, made an appearance in the film "Deep Dive: Face Value" by the Global Foundation…

-Cameron featured on podcast about empathy
+Cameron featured on "Reach" podcast about empathy

 On WPSU's "Reach" podcast, Daryl Cameron explains empathy as sharing feelings, perspective-taking, and compassion.
 It’s flexible, can be learned, and sometimes causes challenges like burnout.
 His research shows empathy isn’t limited; people can grow empathy for both humans and animals, emphasizing…

-Cameron featured on podcast about empathy
+Cameron featured on "Maine Calling" podcast about empathy

 Daryl Cameron, director of the Consortium on Moral Decision-Making and Sherwin Early Career Professor, was recently a panelist on empathy on the podcast "Maine Calling".
 Listen to the episode here.